Circular-beam approximation for quantum channels in a turbulent atmosphere: Circular-beam approximation

-As discussed in Ref.~\cite{klen2023}, the beam-wandering and elliptic-beam approximations satisfactorily model the shapes of the PDT when compared with numerical simulations.
-However, the modes of these distributions are significantly biased over a wide range of aperture radii $a$.
-Another problem is that beyond this domain of validity, the first two moments of the transmittance, $\left\langle \eta \right\rangle$ and $\left\langle \eta^2 \right\rangle$, are also biased.
-Naturally, this issue is also inherent in the circular-beam approximation presented in the previous section.
-In this section, we address this problem by introducing an alternative method for evaluating the log-normal parameters $\mu$ and $\sigma^2$ in Eq.~(\ref{Eq:lognorm}).
+Our next task consists in formulation of methods for evaluating three parameters of the circular-beam approximation based on the field correlation functions $\Gamma_2(\textbf{r};L)$ and $\Gamma_4(\textbf{r}_1, \textbf{r}_2;L)$.
+While the beam-centroid coordinate $\sigma^2_{\text{bw}}$ can be determined from Eq.~(\ref{Eq:bwVariance}), the methods for determining the other two parameters, $\mu$ and $\sigma^2$, must be formulated separately.
+A straightforward approach is to match them to the moments of the squared beam-spot radius, $\langle S\rangle$ and $\langle S^2\rangle$, as outlined in Appendix~\ref{App:MatchS}.
+However, as shown in Ref.~\cite{klen2023} for the elliptic-beam approximation, this approach leads to a pronounced shift of the PDT mode (its maximum) across a wide range of aperture radii $a$.
+Another problem is that beyond a limited domain of validity, the first two moments of the transmittance, $\left\langle \eta \right\rangle$ and $\left\langle \eta^2 \right\rangle$, are also biased.
+The reason for this is caused by the fact that in realistic scenarios the beam profile is strongly non-Gaussian.
+This implies that the beam-wandering, circular-beam, and elliptic-beam approximations are all affected by model misspecification bias.

+In this section we address this problem by introducing an alternative method for evaluating the log-normal parameters $\mu$ and $\sigma^2$ in Eq.~(\ref{Eq:lognorm}).
 Specifically, instead of matching them to the first two moments of the squared beam-spot radius, we match them to the first two moments of the transmittance, $\left\langle \eta \right\rangle$ and $\left\langle \eta^2 \right\rangle$, given by Eqs.~(\ref{Eq:etaAvrg}) and (\ref{Eq:eta2Avrg}), respectively.
+The method is based on the fact that the first two moments of the circular-beam PDT (\ref{Eq:fullprob}) are given by